 Do you know hat happens when you reduce Magners with some light brown sugar??
 Magic is what happens, my friends.
 I let it reduce a lot till it got thick and syrupy, and took on a deep amber color.
 A bit of butter swirled in at the end, and you may be tempted to drink it.
 Pour the syrup over your waffles, pour yourself a pint and all that’s left to do is dig in.

-And while this last picture may not be so pretty, I had to show you what they look like all piled up, dripping in syrup… It’s like a hot mess of yum!
+And last, but certainly not least, here they are all piled up, dripping in syrup… It’s like a hot mess of yum!
 Whatever your plans are this weekend, make sure these waffles are involved!
 I hope you all have a fabulous Saint Patrick’s Day and thank you for letting me share the Irish series with you!

 - 2 cups AP flour